-Intralesional steroid injection involves a corticosteroid, such as triamcinolone acetonide or betamethasone suspension, which is injected directly into a lesion on or immediately below the skin.
+Intralesional steroid injection involves a corticosteroid, such as triamcinolone acetonide or betamethasone suspension, which is injected directly into a lesion or below the skin.

 In New Zealand triamcinolone is marketed as Kenacort-A, and is available in 2 strengths: 10 mg per ml (Kenacort-A 10), or 40 mg per ml (Kenacort-A 40).
 Triamcinolone acetonide is marketed as Kenalog in the USA.
 Betamethasone injection is marketed as Celestone Chronodose (1 mL).

-Shorter-acting corticosteroid preparations, such as dexamethasone or betamethasone acetate, are sometimes administered in combination with triamcinolone.
+Shorter-acting corticosteroid preparations such as dexamethasone or betamethasone acetate that are sometimes administrated in combination with triamcinolone.

 What are intralesional steroids used for?